Bayesian open games: Concrete open games

 \subsubsection{Bimatrix games}

-Bimatrix games are simply two player normal form games, the most well-known example of which is likely the prisoners' dilemma.
+Bimatrix games are simply two-player normal-form games, the most well-known example of which is likely the prisoner's dilemma.
 We assume the set of actions available to each player is finite for simplicity.